Stellacore/peridetic/README.md

 ### Project Motivation

-GNSS (Global Navigation Satellite System) receivers are everywhere (e.g. phones, cars, etc), and existing geographic information is ubiquitous (e.g. maps, infrastructure databases, etc).
+GNSS (Global Navigation Satellite System) receivers are everywhere (e.g. phones, cars, etc), and existing geodetic information is ubiquitous (e.g. maps, infrastructure databases, etc).
 Therefore, software operating with either or both types of data often needs to convert coordinate locations expressed in one system into equivalent coordinates expressed in the other.

-Geographic transformations provide the means to convert the GNSS Cartesian coordinate data values (aka "ECEF", "XYZ") into and/or from coordinates expressed in conventional terrestrial Geographic terms (aka "lon/lat" or "longitude, latitude, altitude").
+Geodetic transformations provide the means to convert the GNSS Cartesian coordinate data values (aka "ECEF", "XYZ") into and/or from coordinates expressed in conventional terrestrial geodetic terms (aka "lon/lat" or "longitude, latitude, altitude").

 Software development projects, even simple ones, often need to perform